-5 Freewheeling Solutions for Bike Storage in a Small Apartment
+Bike Storage in a Small Apartment: 5 Freewheeling Solutions

-For many people, a bicycle is a treasured possession, for daily commutin, exercise or purely recreational purposes.
-But bike storage in a small apartment can be a bit overwhelming.
+For many people, a bicycle is a treasured possession, for daily commuting, exercise, or purely recreational purposes.
+But trying to keep your bike in a small apartment can be difficult.

 If this sounds like you – maybe you live in one of the Top 10 Bikeable Cities? – and your residence is a small apartment, you know the challenges of bike storage.
 When you’re short on space, even something as small as a bike can create an obstacle in a room.

 Cycling is on the rise — the number of people who commute to work via bike has gone up by about 60 percent over the past decade, according to the U.S. Census Bureau.
 If you’re lucky cyclist, your apartment community has anticipated this growth and built a bike storage room for residents, like this:

 But if you’re not so fortunate, what to do?
 Get creative.
 Here are some out-of-the-way spots to store your bike at home.

 1. On Your Balcony